rienthuang/personal_resume/README.md

 ## Description

-This personal resume of mine was built to learn a little bit more on CSS styling and to experiment building a responsive/mobile first site.
+This simple personal resume of mine was built to learn a little bit more on CSS styling and to experiment building a responsive/mobile first site.

+To view the site, either clone this repo and run in development server, or access via https://personal-resume-e7f91.web.app

 ## Future Plans

+1. Create a blog section to pull https://www.notion.so/ public entries from my personal account (When Notion's API is built)
-Integrate a chat bot using either Facebook Messenger or DialogFlow
+2. Integrate a chat bot using either Facebook Messenger or DialogFlow